Hey everyone!

 Filters automatically update when the underlying data changes, making it easy to apply transforms to your data.

-What’s more, you can create custom filters easily if you wanted to add any other kind of behaviour.
+What’s more, you can create custom filters easily if you want to add any other kind of behavior.

 11. Style and Data Animations